doctypehuman/sql/README.md

 		FROM Customers
 		Where Country='Germany';

-*Please note that not all databses accept SELECT TOP*
+*Please note that not all databases accept SELECT TOP*

 For MYSQL `LIMIT` is used and the above example will look something like this